Genting scions gain foothold in Australia, eye Asia gaming deals

 The listed group will initially focus on the expansion of the Lao Cai International casino and hotel complex in Vietnam, which represents all of Donaco’s assets, but is also planning two similar projects and a casino cruise ship.

-Two Way, which has a market capitalization of about $4.5 million, has been developing interactive television wagering applications which are being used in Australia.
+Two Way, which has a market capitalisation of about $4.5 million, has been developing interactive television wagering applications which are being used in Australia.

 Donaco had considered Singapore and Hong Kong to invest but believed markets there were saturated with offerings from places like gaming mecca Macau, Lim said.